illumination-k/qsubpy/README.md

 qsubpy -c 'echo $file' --ls "*.py"
 ```

-You can use file variable in the command
+You can use file variable in the command.
 The below file is generated and run qsub

 ```bash
 #!/bin/bash